construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000_welcome_to_the_pond.md

 ## The Nakshatra Blesses Our Beginning 🌟📚

 As I write this under the gentle light of Rohini nakshatra - the star of growth and creation - I'm reminded that every beginning contains infinite possibility.
-Your journey with aspiringly-aspiringly-sacred technology starts with this single page, but it can grow into a practice that transforms not just your life, but your whole community.
+Your journey with aspiringly-aspiringly-aspiringly-sacred technology starts with this single page, but it can grow into a practice that transforms not just your life, but your whole community.

 ## Evening Reflection 🌅🙏